BARRIO LOGAN COMMUNITY

 The community is positioned between Downtown San Diego to the north, Interstate 5 to the east, as well as the Unified Port of San Diego and United States Naval Base San Diego along San Diego Bay to the west, and National City to the south.
 Barrio Logan comprises approximately 1,000 acres.
 The Port of San Diego and Naval Station San Diego comprise 562 acres or 52 percent of the land area contained within the community planning area.
 The City does not have land use authority over the Port of San Diego or the United States Navy properties.
 Barrio Logan is in the Local Coastal Zone and subject to the California Coastal Act which is implemented by the Barrio Logan Local Coastal Program.

 Barrio Logan's mix of industrial, commercial, residential, and institutional uses developed in a manner consistent with the adopted 1978 Community Plan land use policies and zoning.
 The 1978 Community Plan and zoning ordinance re-established and validated the existing mix of uses, while allowing additional new residential and industrial uses to locate side-by-side.
-The Barrio Logan Community Plan Update was adopted by City Council in 2013 and was repealed by referendum in 2014.

 LAND USE CONSIDERATIONS